-The bike and scooter sharing options in Cleveland are changing rapidly – it’s the the nature of the industry.
+The bike and scooter sharing options in Cleveland change from time to time – it’s the the nature of the industry.
 But choice is good, and having options and easy availability makes moving around car-free convenient.
-The current companies doing business here are doing so on a 6 month demonstration permit, but momentum is good for them to remain in place beyond this date.
+Due to feedback gained from the original 6-month demonstration period, the reintroduction includes longer available hours, as well as higher speeds.
 Scooter and bike riders should ride in the street with the flow of traffic, using bike lanes where possible.

 Here is a rundown of your current options:

-Note that under the current permit, scooters are only active from 7am-7pm.
+Note that under the updated permit, scooters are now active from 5am-9pm.

 These companies also have programs in place for riders without smartphones and/or credit cards.
 These programs are outlined on our Equity & Access page.